narengan/cis/waf-owasp-ruleset.md

 ## Managing OWASP

 Unlike the [CIS ruleset](waf-cis-ruleset.html), OWASP allows you to set Sensitivity.
 A request may trigger a set of OWASP rules that have a high to low severity score associated with them.
 The final score is calculated based on all the rules triggered.
-After calculating the final score, CIS compares it to the sensitivity threshhold selected in the begining, and then either blocks or allows the request.
+After calculating the final score, CIS compares it to the sensitivity threshold selected in the beginning, and then either blocks or allows the request.

 |Sensitivity	score| Trigger threshold|
 |------|---------------|